-She looked up at the store they hard parked in front of.
+She looked up at the store they had parked in front of.
 It was an alchemy shop.
-The thick glass windows has warnings in three different languages.
-The front sidewalk was also painted a bright yellow, the store was a danger to anyone who had powerful magic.
+The thick glass windows had warnings in three different languages.
+The front sidewalk was also painted a bright yellow, the store was a danger to anyone who had powerful magic or possessed an artifact.

 Tabithas smiled warmly and drew her inside.

 “If you are going to be fucking, I want to make sure you are safe and clean.
 Come on, you have time to learn about life but I'd rather you not be doing it with a child on your hip.”